Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables

 Finally, we propose a method aimed at extracting directly the information about non-classicality by performing only projective measurements on two copies of a quantum system ($d$-dimensional in general) undergoing unitary dynamics.

-Let us consider a system initially prepared in a pure state $\ket{\psi}$ and undergoing the unitary dynamics $U$.\footnote{One could extend to mixed states by repeating the scheme below for each eigenstate of the initial density matrix.} The KDQ for a couple of observables $A=\sum_i a_i\Pi_i$ and $B=\sum_f b_f \Xi_f$ can be then written as
+Let us consider a system initially prepared in a pure state $\ket{\psi}$ and undergoing the unitary dynamics $U$.
+Notice that the extension to mixed states can be obtained by repeating the scheme below for each eigenstate of the initial density matrix, or considering a purification theorem.